• Skip to primary navigation

 Instructions

-• Line baking tray with parchment paper and pre-heat oven to 170 °Celsius.
+• Preheat oven to 170°Celsius.
+Line baking trays with parchment paper and set aside.

-• Place butter in a clean bowl.
-Add the caster sugar and cream both until the mixture turns light and creamy.
+• Add butter and sugar into a large bowl.
+Cream both on medium speed with an electric mixer until the mixture turns light and creamy.
 Do not over mix.

-• Remove dough from the fridge and roll it between parchment paper or plastic sheets.
-Use dowel rods as a guide for the thickness of your cookies.
-Cut the dough into with snowflakes cookie cutters and refrigerate them again until they are firm.
+• Remove from fridge and place it between parchment paper or plastic sheets (see Note 2).
+Use dowel rods on either side of the dough as a guide for the thickness of your cookies.
+Roll the dough.

-• Remove cookies from the oven and cool them on a wire rack.
-Keep cookies in an airtight container until ready to be decorated.
+• Bake the cookies for 12 minutes until they turn golden brown on the sides.
+Remove cookies from the oven and cool them on a wire rack to room temperature.
+Keep cookies in an airtight container until ready to decorate (see note 3).

-• Divide white fondant into 2.
-Tint one part with Americolor Silver Spruce.
-Leave the other part white.
+• To decorate the snowflake cookies, divide white fondant into 2.
+Tint the first part with Americolor Silver Spruce or blue gel food coloring.
+Leave the second part white (see note 4).

-• Next, brush the baked snowflake sugar cookies very lightly with glue and carefully attach the cut out fondant snowflakes onto the cut out cookie.
+• Brush the snowflake cookies very lightly with fondant glue and carefully attach the fondant snowflake.
 Start with the pointy ends on one side of the cookie before moving slowly to the center and other parts of the snowflake.
-Adjust the pointed ends of the snowflake so that they are all well aligned with the cookie underneath.
+Adjust the ends of the snowflake so that they are all well aligned with the cookie underneath.

-• After that, paint the embossed pattern in gold.
-Mix the edible gold dust with some lemon extract to it to turn it into gold paint (start with a little extract at a time so that the paint does not become too diluted).
+• Mix the edible gold dust with a few drops of lemon extract into gold paste (start with a little extract at a time so that the paint does not become too diluted).

 • Use a fine-tipped brush (food grade) to paint the embossed snowflake pattern on the fondant.

-• After the painting is done, attach gold dragees to the sugar cookies.
-Use a larger dragee at the center of each cookie and the smaller ones on the sides.
-Attach these with a light brush of fondant glue to make sure they stick securely to the fondant.
+• Attach a large sugar dragee at the center of each cookie and smaller ones on the sides with a light brush of fondant glue to make sure they stick securely to the fondant.

-• Repeat the process for all the snowflake sugar cookies, including the white ones.
+• Repeat the process for all the snowflake cookies, including the white ones.

 Nutrition